3r1cZ/Handler-One/README.md

 * Displaying anime quotes using csv files
 * Providing a random build in League of Legends or Valorant using txt files

-## Things Learned
-* Using Git and installing modules using 'pip install -r requirements.txt'
-* Hiding variables, files, and folders with .gitignore and .env
-* Creating virtual environments with venv
-* Working with external files in Python
-* Utilizing discord.py API

 ## Preview
 ### Contents
 * [Help Function](#help-function)